 The old me was always in a rush.
 Each part of my day melted together until I fell into bed exhausted, ready to repeat the process.
 I convinced myself this was the pathway to success.
 Unfortunately, I was tired and miserable.
 It wasn’t until I began traveling alone that I truly learned how to slow down and experience life to the fullest.
+This is how traveling helped me slow down.

-Traveling broke up my normal routine and helped me appreciate the world.
+Traveling helped me slow down, broke up my normal routine and helped me appreciate the world.
 I had to turn off autopilot and be fully aware of my surroundings.
 It’s tough to rush through the day when you’re in a new place –- I also quickly realized I didn’t want to.
 For me, the point of traveling is to experience something new.
 Rushing through a vacation doesn’t fit with that goal.

 Each place I visit has a different culture.
 To fully immerse, I found myself engaging with locals at small cafes, slowly perusing local attractions and watching the people around me.
 Being fully present in the moment is invigorating.
 I felt lighter, more at ease and more relaxed.
 The thought of returning home to rush back into my old patterns didn’t have any appeal.